Merimbula Lakeview Trophy Board

 Fishing for the Club Champion Trophy is limited to Club Events and all weekends of the year, commencing at first light Saturday morning through to last light Sunday afternoon.

 All DPI and NSW GFA Regulations apply as applicable to all eligible fish captures.
+Please make yourself aware of closed seasons for applicable species.

 Saltwater and estuarine boundaries are: